neppoliyant/lambda/README.md

     - with persistence to map functions to endpoints
     - manage lifecycle of lambdas
     - deploy to public clouds (parameterize Terraform?)
-    - Angular?
-Spring Boot/Jersey or Dropwizard?
+    - Spring Boot/Jersey
+    - paste Java code for the lambda and use a container to compile
 - metrics
 - scheduler
 - events